 Apply for funding to invest in employment opportunities in a municipality: Community Works Program

-Municipalities can apply for funding from the Community Works Program to invest in employment opportunities for students, unemployed individuals and other interested individuals who contribute to their community.
-You can apply until 22 November 2019.
+Municipalities can apply for funding from the Community Works Program to invest in employment opportunities within the municipality.
+Funded employment opportunities are for students, unemployed individuals and other interested individuals who want to work within their community and gain skills and experience in their fields.
+You can apply until 12 May 2022.

-Apply for funding to invest in employment opportunities in a municipality.
+Apply for funding to invest in employment opportunities within your municipality.

-The Community Works Program helps municipalities invest in employment opportunities with a special focus on community projects.
+The Community Works Program helps municipalities invest in employment opportunities to help individuals gain skills and experience in their field.

 Eligible employment costs

 - administrative positions (like public administration, accounting and finance and accessibility coordinators)

 - operational positions (like planning, engineering and communications)